LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Wisdom/Losing Wisdom.md

 #### Exceptional Excess

 Your character’s [[Wisdom]] is reinforced by examining the risk and consequences of her actions.
-Take an additional Arcane Beat from the epiphany.
+Take an additional [[Arcane Beats|Arcane Beat]] from the epiphany.

 ---

-Any time your character risks [[Wisdom]] degeneration, she gains an Arcane Beat.
+Any time your character risks [[Wisdom]] degeneration, she gains an [[Arcane Beats|Arcane Beat]].
 Exploring the depths of hubris can be enlightening.

 Additionally, some spells that attack the soul, or powers of other supernatural creatures in the Fallen World, can temporarily reduce [[Wisdom]] until their effects wear off.